ibm-messaging/cp4i-mq-samples/README.md

 # Instructions

-Before running these examples, open a terminal and login to the OpenShift cluster where you installed Cloud Pak for integration and the MQ Operator.
+Before running these examples, open a terminal and login to the OpenShift cluster where you installed the MQ Operator.

 To implement the examples, follow the `README.md` found on each folder.
 Copy/paste the commands shown to a terminal session.